magentabusiness/magentabusiness.github.io/use-cases/air-quality-monitoring.md

                 <object data="/images/microservices-icon.svg"></object>
                 <div>
                     <a class="title" href="/docs/reference/msa/">Scalability and high availability</a>
-                    <p>ThingsBoard supports high-availability deployments on cloud and on-premises data centers using K8S or bare-metal deployments.
+                    <p>IoT Hub supports high-availability deployments on cloud and on-premises data centers using K8S or bare-metal deployments.
 Platform components are horizontally scalable.
-ThingsBoard has production deployments with more than 500 000 smart-meters.</p>
+IoT Hub has production deployments with more than 500 000 smart-meters.</p>
                 </div>
             </div>
         </div>